Types of Dog Aggression

 There are two primary motivations for territorial behaviour, control complex behaviour ie dominance or fear/anxiety.
 It may be worse in a small space such as a car than in an open area.
 Some dogs like this can be fine in the home, but not so good in the garden or yard.

 Some breeds appear to frustrate much quicker than others, these are generally the working dogs such as Collies, Springer’s Cockers and some Retrievers The only answer to this problem is to work on the dominant/territorial problem in a way in which a dog understands its position through a behaviour modification program, using position reinforcement techniques.

 Remember not to praise for the cessation of bad behaviour rather praise for that bad behaviour not happening in the first place.
-In other words, say the dog jumps up on someone and you say “OFF” if the dogs get off then do not praise, as you will be praising for the inappropriate behaviour, which was the jumping.
+In other words, say the dog jumps up on someone and you say “OFF” if the dog responds to the "OFF" command do not praise,

 Frequently one or both dogs can misdirect their aggression towards the person attempting to break up the fight.

 Whether this is considered to be a dog attack on a person, will depend on the circumstances leading up to the incident, and the actions of the person breaking up the fight and the past history of the aggressive dog.

 Human hands intervening may not be seen as a hand but as another element of the original attack.
 People who try to break up fights between dogs are often the victims of what is called accidental or misdirected aggression.